Overview

 Constraints

-It needs to run on the Meta Quest 2 and HTC Vive
+The experience needed to run reliably on both Meta Quest 2 and HTC Vive hardware

-Users should come away with a better understanding of select NFPA regulations
+Users should leave with a clearer understanding of relevant NFPA regulations

 Successes